bschne/covid19-experiences/README.md

 # covid19-experiences

-Live experiences happening online during the Covid-19 pandemic.
-If you like some of these, consider supporting the organizations behind them.
+Cultural and educational things happening online during the Covid-19 pandemic.
+If you like some of these, consider supporting the organizations/creators behind them.

 ## Theater